ligolang/ligo/gitlab-pages/docs/reference/big_map.md

 there are no `map`, `fold`, and `iter` operations as in [Map](./map-reference).

-The gast costs of big maps are higher than standard maps as data is lazily deserialized.
+The gas costs of big maps are higher than standard maps as data is lazily deserialized.

 <SyntaxTitle syntax="pascaligo">